Skip to Content

 Sharing is caring!

-How to Use EITHER OR
+EITHER OR Overview

 Either refers to any one of the two things or people.
 Either is always considered singular in a sentence.
 Either/or is a correlative conjunction.
-We use either/or for connect things which are the same types, phrases, clauses or words.
+We use either/or for connect things which are the same types, phrases, clauses, or words.

 Example Sentences